Judiciary of Texas

 The structure of the judiciary of Texas is laid out in Article 5 of the Constitution of Texas and is further defined by statute, in particular the Texas Government Code and Texas Probate Code.
 The structure is complex, featuring many layers of courts, numerous instances of overlapping jurisdiction (in terms of territory), several differences between counties, as well as an unusual bifurcated appellate system at the top level found in only one other state: Oklahoma.
 Municipal Courts are the most active courts, with County Courts and District Courts handling most other cases and often sharing the same courthouse.

 Administration is the responsibility of the Supreme Court of Texas, which is aided by the Texas Office of Court Administration, Texas Judicial Council and the State Bar of Texas, which it oversees.
-The State Bar of Texas (SBOT) is a mandatory bar, rather than merely a voluntary association of lawyers (such as the ABA or local bar associations).
-In order to practice law in Texas courts, an attorney must be licensed, stay abreast of legal developments through continuing legal education (CLE) courses, and pay dues.
-The public can obtain basic information on all Texas attorneys, including their bar number, license status, and disciplinary record, from the Bar's website.

 History and perception

 In the 19th century, Texas had a reputation for arbitrary "frontier justice"; in one notorious example highlighted by Stanford legal historian Lawrence M. Friedman, its appellate courts upheld a conviction of "guily"[sic] (where the t was omitted) in 1879 but reversed a conviction of "guity"[sic] (where the l was omitted) in 1886.
-The latter decision actually attempted to distinguish the earlier one by trying to explain why the letter l was more important than the letter t.
-The poor quality of the state's judicial system in the period has been attributed to its shortage of proper law schools and law libraries in those times, as well as the traditional preference of Texans for "'self-help' justice as practiced in the courts of 'Judge Winchester' or 'Judge Lynch.'"
+To Friedman, this proved "that a 't' was less crucial than an 'l' in the law of Texas".
+As late as the 1870s, about a decade after the American Civil War, there was no functioning legal system in West Texas.
+The poor quality of the state's judicial system has been attributed to the state's shortage of proper law schools and law libraries in that era, as well as the traditional preference of Texans for "'self-help' justice as practiced in the courts of 'Judge Winchester' or 'Judge Lynch.'"